No-fault divorce update

 3. Reckless spending

-Financial problems are one of the main reasons why marriages breakdown.
+Financial problems are one of the main reasons marriages break down.

-While disagreements about finances are common between couples, one spouse acting recklessly with the marital finances can be considered unreasonable behaviour.
+Although disagreements about money are common, one spouse acting recklessly with shared finances can amount to unreasonable behaviour.

 - Funding an alcohol or drug addiction

-- Making extravagant purchases that you can’t afford, like expensive cars or luxury jewellery
+- Making extravagant purchases you cannot afford, such as expensive cars or luxury jewellery

-What you consider to be 'reckless' spending will depend on your personal circumstances.
-But a good rule of thumb is that any significant spending by your spouse that ignores or harms the wellbeing of you and your family could be used as evidence of unreasonable behaviour.
+What counts as reckless spending will depend on your circumstances.
+A good rule of thumb is that any significant spending that ignores or harms the wellbeing of you and your family could be used as evidence of unreasonable behaviour.

 4. Drunkenness or drug abuse

-Living with someone who abuses alcohol or drugs can put a lot of strain on a marriage.
+Living with someone who abuses alcohol or drugs can put enormous strain on a marriage.

-Living with substance abusers can be difficult.
-They often behave unpredictably, and struggle to keep commitments, like paying bills on time.
+Living with someone who misuses substances can be difficult.
+They may behave unpredictably and struggle to meet responsibilities, such as paying bills or keeping commitments.

-If your spouse is regularly drunk or intoxicated, you can use this as evidence of unreasonable behaviour.
+If your spouse is regularly drunk or intoxicated, this may have been used as evidence of unreasonable behaviour.

 5. Inappropriate relationships with someone else

-Adultery – sexual relations with someone of the opposite sex other than your spouse – is a ground for divorce by itself.
-However, it’s notoriously difficult to prove and often isn’t worth using on the divorce petition unless your spouse is prepared to admit it (which, let’s face it, they’re probably not).
+Adultery, meaning sexual relations with someone of the opposite sex other than your spouse, was a separate ground for divorce.
+However, it could be difficult to prove and was often not worth relying on unless your spouse admitted it.

-If you suspect your partner of adultery, it’s generally easier to use unreasonable behaviour on your divorce petition, citing their inappropriate relationship with someone else.
-This might also include 'emotional cheating', where your partner is romantically involved with someone else, even if their relationship isn’t physical.
+If you suspected adultery, it was often easier to cite unreasonable behaviour instead, based on your spouse’s inappropriate relationship with someone else.
+This could also include emotional cheating, where your spouse becomes romantically involved with another person even if the relationship is not physical.

 6. Lack of socialising together

-Having separate hobbies and social groups from your spouse is a normal and healthy part of married life.
-But if your partner doesn’t regularly spend time with you, this might be unreasonable behaviour that can hurt your marriage.
+Having separate hobbies and social circles is a normal and healthy part of married life.
+But if your partner rarely spends time with you, it can place strain on the relationship.

 7. Lack of support

-A lack of support in a marriage can cause the relationship to breakdown.
+A lack of support in a marriage can contribute to the breakdown of the relationship.

-There are many ways your partner could fail to provide support.
-Common examples might be not helping with household chores and childcare.
-But it could also include a lack of emotional support, like not being there for you in a personal crisis.
+This can take many forms.
+Common examples include not helping with household chores or childcare, but it can also include emotional neglect, such as not being there for you during a personal crisis.

 8. Lack of affection

-A lack of affection in a marriage often means that divorce isn’t far away.
+A lack of affection in a marriage can be a sign that the relationship is under serious strain.

-No one expects the thrill of love to last forever, but a strong marriage depends on regular displays of affection.
-If your spouse doesn’t show you any affection, you can use this as evidence of unreasonable behaviour.
+While no one expects the early excitement of love to last forever, strong relationships often depend on regular displays of affection and emotional connection.
+If your spouse shows no affection, this may have been relied on as evidence of unreasonable behaviour.

-A lack of affection could be anything from a lack of sexual intimacy to more general displays of affection, like handholding or emotional support.
+A lack of affection might include a lack of sexual intimacy, as well as an absence of more general signs of care and closeness, such as handholding, warmth, or emotional support.

 How to use unreasonable behaviour on your divorce petition

-Unreasonable behaviour is one of five grounds for divorce you can use on your divorce petition to prove that your marriage has ‘irretrievably broken down’.
+Unreasonable behaviour was one of the five former grounds for divorce used to show that a marriage had irretrievably broken down.

 Talk to a solicitor

-Starting divorce proceedings is a big step.
-If you’re thinking about getting divorced, you should talk to a divorce solicitor as soon as possible for advice and support.
+Starting divorce proceedings is a major decision.
+If you are thinking about ending your marriage, it is a good idea to speak to a divorce solicitor for advice and support.

 The Law Superstore connects you with family solicitors across England and Wales.
-Just type in a few details to compare prices and connect with professionals who’ll guide you through the divorce process.
+Enter a few details to compare prices and find professionals who can guide you through the divorce process.